-8.1 Meetings of the Transport and Environment Board will be quorate when six members are present and provided that there are at least 2 constituent Local Authority elected member representatives and one LEP member present.
+8.1 Meetings of the Transport and Environment Board will be quorate when five members are present and provided that there are at least 2 constituent Local Authority elected member representatives.
 A member who is obliged to withdraw under the Code of Conduct for Members shall not be counted towards the quorum.